-Soibel, a Hispanic American and Israeli, has a decade of experience on the ground in Israel and elsewhere working with global Spanish media.
-For years she has been bringing millions of Spanish speakers an accurate image of Israel through international media events, expert interviews and briefings, as well as helicopter tours.
+Leah launched Fuente Latina in response to a growing demand from Latino media for greater access to information about Israel and the Middle East in Spanish.
+She has been bringing millions of Spanish speakers an accurate image of the region through international media events, expert interviews and briefings, as well as helicopter tours.
 Leah is the go-to expert in Israel on Latino media, due to her access to hundreds of journalists and Latino leaders.
-She has a regular column in Miami’s Diario de Las Americas and frequently is interviewed by Spanish language TV and radio programs about regional security and Iranian influence in Latin America.
+She is regularly published in Miami’s El Nuevo Herald and Univision.com, and is frequently interviewed by Spanish media about regional security issues and Iranian influence in Latin America.

-Cindy Novak, Executive Director
+Cindy Novak, Executive Director, Miami Office

 Cindy speaks English, Spanish and Portuguese and has a working knowledge of Hebrew.
-She has also lived in Israel, Spain and Brazil.
-She holds a Bachelor’s and Master’s degree from New York University as well as a Master’s in International Marketing from the Getulio Vargas Foundation in Sao Paulo, Brazil.
+She has lived in Israel, Spain and Brazil.
+She holds a Bachelor’s and Master’s degree from New York University, as well as a Master’s in International Marketing from the Getulio Vargas Foundation in Sao Paulo, Brazil.

 Prior to joining Fuente Latina, Gloria worked as Executive Producer, On-Air Talent and Director of Public & Community Relations for Mira TV (formerly CNN Latino); and the co-owner of EVENTERS, an event management company in Miami.

-Gloria commenced her career in journalism as the TV host of “A Todo Dar” with the Enlace network, which reached more than 70 million viewers throughout the U.S. and Latin America.
-She also worked in radio, hosting two different segments: “Saliendo del Rojo” that aired on more than 300 radio stations in Latin America, and “Haciendo el Bien,” which aired in South Florida for three years.
+She began her journalism career as the TV host of “A Todo Dar” with the Enlace network, which reached more than 70 million viewers throughout the U.S. and Latin America.
+She also worked in radio, hosting two different segments: “Saliendo del Rojo” that aired on more than 300 radio stations in Latin America, and Haciendo el Bien,” which aired in South Florida for three years.